srvinii/programming/python/server/README.md

 Compilers
 ---------
-* **Default Python Compiller**, 32 bit and 64 bit.
+* **Default Python2 Compiller**, 32 bit and 64 bit.
 The server works only with the standard python compiler and uses the socket library

 Dependencies
 ------------